About This Site

 There were over 43,454 Canadian War Brides and the fact that the Canadian War Bride site is also a volunteer site, trying to including information on all the war brides was just imposiable.

 We must remember that because Newfoundland was not part of Canada during the war the Newfoundland War Brides represent a special group with special needs.
 There are only an esitmated 800 Newfoundland & Labrador War Brides.
-Being the daughter of one of these women I decided to take up the cause and with one computer art course behind me, I decided to put together a web site.
+Being the daughter of one of these women I decided to take up the cause and with one computer art course behind me, I decided to put together this web site.

 I will admit I almost gave up but something happened that changed my mind.
 One day I went to an out of town gathering and while having a cup of tea enquired of a server, who was only about 40 years of age, if she knew of any war brides in the area.
 She asked me, "what is a war bride?"
 I knew then that I could not give up but would have to carry out this project, albeit at a much faster pace.